p-adic shtukas and the theory of global and local Shimura varieties: Global Shimura varieties and their universal -shtukas

 \subsubsection{The local $v$-sheaf local model diagram}

 The exact same argument as in \S \ref{sss:vLMD} also gives the {$v$-sheaf theoretic local model diagram} for $\CM^{\rm int}_{\CG, b, \mu}$, i.e. a diagram of morphisms of $v$-sheaves,

-where $\pi^v$ is a $\CG$-torsor, and $q^v$ is $\CG$-equivariant.
-Again, there is a representability conjecture. \begin{conjecture} The diagram \eqref{LMDvsheafloc} is representable by a diagram of morphisms of normal formal schemes locally of finite type
+where $\pi^v$ is a $\CG^\diam$-torsor, and $q^v$ is $\CG^\diam$-equivariant.
+Again, there is a representability conjecture. \begin{conjecture} There is a diagram of morphisms of normal formal schemes flat and locally formally of finite type

-such that the morphism $q$ is formally smooth.
-Here $\wh{\BM}_{\CG, \mu}$ denotes the completion of $\BM_{\CG, \mu}$ along its special fiber. \end{conjecture} We note that by the full-faithfulness of the $v$-sheaf functor there is at most one such diagram.